Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 * The end goal is to have developed enough skills to get my first developer job.
 04/05/2024.
-* 04/05/2024 - Still working towards my first developer role.
+* 04/05/2024 - Still working towards my first developer role and currently developing my first game.

 ## Keep a eye on my page for any new repositories or projects.